chargebee/chargebee-go/README.md

 }
 ```

-### Sample 3
-To create subscription with custom headers and custom fields:
+### To create subscription with custom headers and custom fields:

 ```go
 import (